fvieira/content/content/reference/api/simple-api/subscriptions/subscription-requests.md

 When using Apollo Client, you can use `subscription-transport-ws` to combine it with a WebSocket client.
 [Here's an example](https://github.com/graphcool-examples/react-graphql/tree/master/subscriptions-with-apollo-instagram).

-You can also use any WebSocket client as described below.
+You can also use the GraphQL Playground or any WebSocket client as described below.

+## Playground

+The [Graphcool Playground]() can be used to explore and run GraphQL subscriptions.

+Before diving into a specific implementation, **it's often better to get familiar with the available operations in the playground first**.

+## Plain WebSockets

-## Establish connection
+### Establish connection

 Subscriptions are managed through WebSockets.
 First establish a WebSocket connection and specify the `graphql-subscriptions` protocol:

 ```javascript
 let webSocket = new WebSocket('wss://subscriptions.graph.cool/v1/__PROJECT_ID__', 'graphql-subscriptions');
 ```
-## Initiate Handshake
+### Initiate Handshake

 Next you need to initiate a handshake with the WebSocket server.
 You do this by listening to the `open` event and then sending a JSON message to the server with the `type` property set to `init`: